-Updated: May 2, 2019
+Updated: May 13, 2021

 (Clockwise from left: Some of the first ramps to emerge in the Smokies this year (3/9); Early ramps in the Toe River Valley (3/11); A ramp plant sending up its flower bud in late April--the leaves will yellow and die before the plant blooms, usually in May-June.)

-Nothing breaks the winter doldrums quite like the pungent odor and taste of these wild onions.
+Nothing breaks the winter doldrums like the pungent taste of these wild onions.
 Ramp season has arrived sooner than ever this spring and demand for ramps is on the rise.
 But as gathering and indulging has gone from a local tradition to a regional culinary craze, ramp patches are taking a hit.

 Due to scarcity, Canada was forced to ban ramp harvesting on public lands over 20 years ago.
-Great Smokies N.P. banned harvesting in 2004 and have recently been in discussion with Cherokee leaders over whether to allow the traditional Cherokee method of harvesting leaves while leaving bulbs.
+Great Smokies National Park banned harvesting in 2004 and have recently been in discussion with Cherokee leaders over whether to allow the traditional Cherokee method of harvesting leaves while leaving bulbs.
 Currently the only restrictions on local National Forest land is that commercial harvesting (over 5 lbs) requires a permit and commercial harvests are limited to 500 lbs per permit.
 Based on the data gathered in the Smokies, these USFS recommendations and policies are due for an update.

 (Left: Ramp seeds in late summer; Right: Lily-of-the-Valley, a deadly poisonous distant cousin to ramps.
 Last spring a family of tourists to Toe River Valley ended up in the hospital after mistaking Lily-of-the-Valley for ramps.)

 Other sources: For an excellent and thorough article about sustainable ramps harvesting, see Lawrence Davis-Hollander’s article in Grit.